an0nymoos3/nid-compiler/README.md

 `pointers` and more!

 ## What is this project?
-This is a compiler written in Rust for our custom high-level language we call Nid-lang.
+This is a compiler written in Rust for our custom high-level language we call Nid-Lang.
 This is meant to be a tool to help us develop a game on our custom CPU architecture in a high-level languages instead of machine or assembly code.

 ## Can I run it?
 Yes!
 But...
 You need to support our custom instructions that can be found (TODO: Link to instructionset).

 ## How to build.
 Make sure you have Rust/Cargo installed.
 Downloading and compiling can be done in one simple command:
 ```
 git clone https://github.com/an0nymoos3/nid-compiler.git && cd nid-compiler/ && cargo build --release